Deer are one of the most critical species in all of North America. Forests are their primary habitat, and they have adapted well to survive winter.

 The skin of the deer has an important function to the animal.
 The skin gives protection against the cold temperatures that the winter brings.
 This is why the skin and fur of deer are so desired to make coats for the big fashion houses.

 The deer’s fur tends to be brown with some touches of black and can change throughout the seasons.
 The fur is thick with layers.
 Every day it grows more, and it is renewed like human hair.
 The fur can provide the animal with reliable protection when there is heavy snowfall.

 Their fur is thick so that they can withstand the winter snowfall and snowflakes.
 The fur works as a protective barrier against the cold, and the snowflakes melton the fur, turning to water on the deer.
 Some species have longer coats than others due to the temperatures where these animals are more extreme than those in warmer climates.

 Deer have many advantages, thanks to their skin.
 All species have a unique skin type that, in conjunction with their fur, protects them from the winter cold and gives them much needed warmth.

 The primary function of the hairs is to provide heat to all of the skin underneath.
 This, in turn, keeps the organs from freezing in the sub-arctic conditions.

-The fur of a deer not only traps the air to keep the body insulated but also acts as a flotation device when it enters the water.
+The fur of a deer traps the air to keep the body insulated and acts as a flotation device when it enters the water.
 Deer are strong and fast swimmers.
 When they migrate, they travel through steep terrain and swim through large, icy rivers.

-The winter coat of the deer absorbs more sunlight and traps more body heat than the fur that they use in summer.
+The deer’s winter coat absorbs more sunlight and traps more body heat than the fur that they use in summer.
 Therefore, it provides exceptional protection against extreme temperatures.

 Deer are known to use their antlers to dig for food when they are in the winter months.
 Their antlers have a primary function, which is to help them reach food during this tough climate.
 They look for lichens, better known as mosses, that function as a source of energy for the deer.